 Step 2: Select Reset to Factory Defaults and follow the on-screen instructions.

 You need to set up your Fire TV Stick from scratch.
 Sign in with your Amazon account details, download your favorite apps and stream content without any glitches.

 Services like Netflix and Peacock suffer occasional outages.
 If your preferred service is facing downtime, Fire TV Stick won’t be able to bypass the main screen.

 You can check on Downdetector and search for relevant streaming service.
 If other users are also reporting issues with the service, it’s a confirmed server-side issue.

 You’ll need to wait for the company to fix the issue from their side.
 Only then will you be able to load the app home screen.

 Binge-Watch Your Favorite Show on Fire TV Stick

-When Fire TV Stick is not loading apps, it can spoil the perfect entertainment time at home.
-The solutions mentioned above should help you gain back apps access on your Fire TV Stick.
+When the Fire TV Stick is not loading apps, it can spoil the perfect entertainment setup at home.
+The solutions mentioned above should help you gain back app access on your Fire TV Stick.
 Which method worked for you?
 Share your findings in the comments below.